Permissionless-Software-Foundation/psfoundation.info/docs/tokenomics.md

 The token-liquidity app maintains its own wallet, containing both BCH and PSF tokens.
 The token-liquidity app is classified as an 'automated market maker'.
 It's akin to a vending machine that will trade PSF tokens in exchange for BCH, according to a predefined equation.
 In this way, the app provides perfect liquidity between BCH and the PSF token, and the PSF is 'backed' by the BCH in the apps wallet.

+## Obtaining Tokens and NFTs

-The token-liquidity app is currently the best way to obtain PSF tokens to participate in governance, or to interact with PSF software that charges fees in PSF tokens.
-But this app will eventually be phased out in favor of [dex.fullstack.cash](https://dex.fullstack.cash) as described in [the Roadmap](/roadmap).
+The [BCH DEX](https://dex.fullstack.cash) is currently the best way to obtain PSF tokens and Governance NFTs.
+PSF tokens are required to interact with PSF software that charges fees in PSF tokens.
+Alternatively, PSF tokens can be purchased or sold by interacting directly with the token-liquidity app via the instructions listed at [PSFoundation.cash](https://psfoundation.cash).

+Governance NFTs allow holders to participate in governance.
+They are sold at a price of 1,000 PSF tokens.
+Each NFT that is purchased burns 1,000 PSF tokens, taking them out of circulation and increasing the value of the PSF token.

 ## The 'Nuclear' Option